NCBP Diversity Scholarships

 NCBP offers Diversity Scholarships twice a year in order to reach out to a broader range of bar leaders, including leaders of associations for lawyers of color, women attorneys, LGBT attorneys, lawyers with physical challenges, as well as smaller county bar associations.
 Understanding that some bars may not have budgeted for participation in an NCBP annual or midyear meeting, the NCBP Executive Council has established a scholarship for the leaders of such bars.
 The goal is to initiate an alliance between associations of all kinds where information is shared and cooperation is enhanced to the benefit of the organized bar, the profession, and society as a whole.

-The NCBP Diversity Committee is accepting applicants for Diversity Scholarships for attendance at the 2014 NCBP Annual Meeting in Boston, MA.
-This year’s meeting will be held August 7-9, at the Marriott Copley Place.
-Leaders from bars of all sizes and types will attend the NCBP Annual Meeting to exchange ideas, network and discuss the importance of the legal profession.
+The NCBP Diversity Committee is accepting applicants for Diversity Scholarships for attendance at the 2015 NCBP Midyear Meeting in Houston, TX.
+This year’s meeting will be held February 5-7, at the Hilton Americas.
+Leaders from bars of all sizes and types will attend the NCBP Midyear Meeting to exchange ideas, network and discuss the importance of the legal profession.